pasqal-io/pqhack2025/docs/index.md

 ## Prerequisites and guidelines

-- The event is open to students from all universities.
+- The event is open to students from all universities (without a PhD degree).

 - We expect you to be familiar with programming in Python.